cernylab/dnatco/README.md

     // Expected fingerprint of NtC assignment parametrization data "expectedParametersFingerprint": "466a5115d59a4b1cd691d7e8f4f7b0aa8a39879fb048f2368692c54935ab2912",

-    // Set to true only for development builds of ReDNATCO "isDevel": true,
+    // Set to true only for development builds of DNATCO "isDevel": true,

-    // Set to true if you do not intend to serve ReDNATCO with rednatco-server
+    // Set to true if you do not intend to serve DNATCO with the DNATCO server (in src/server)
     // This will replace default application routing
     //
     //   somewhere.net/app/something